 What Do Animal Shelters Need the Most?

-The Evanston, Ill., municipal animal shelter is so reliant on donations of funds, food and supplies that its fundraising arm has started an online wish list asking for items.
-On that list are cotton rope toys, fleece throws for kennels, food and treats, and then some items you might not consider when donating to an animal shelter.
+The Evanston, Ill., municipal animal shelter is heavily reliant on donations of funds, food, and supplies.
+So much so that its fundraising arm has started an online wish list asking for items.
+On that list are cotton rope toys, fleece throws for kennels, food, and treats, and then some things you might not consider when donating to an animal adoption shelter.

 “No. 1 on our list is cleaning supplies,” says Megan Lutz, vice president of publicity for C.A.R.E. for the Evanston Animal Shelter.
-“Bleach, paper towels, liquid laundry detergent, dish soap, those are things we use constantly day in and day out.
-When people can pick up an extra 12-pack of paper towels or an extra jug of bleach, we love that.
+“Bleach, paper towels, liquid laundry detergent, dish soap, are things we constantly use day in and day out.
+When people can pick up an extra 12-pack of paper towels or an extra jug of Bleach, we love that.
 It saves us from having to run out to the store.”

 1 .
-Food Donations to an Animal Shelter
+Food Donations to an Animal Adoption Shelter

 Like the San Francisco Society for the Prevention of Cruelty to Animals (SFSPCA), many shelters are taking to the Web to list their needs.
 Often, these needs will include pet food donations.
 The SFSPCA lists some items that you would expect to find, such as any brand of unopened dry or canned pet food and dog treats.
 But some unexpected food items show up on the lists too, including jars of turkey and chicken baby food.
 These are for sick dogs or dogs that have trouble eating.

-“Shelters never want to say no, but donations can be difficult to manage,” says Kimberley Intino, a certified animal welfare administrator and the director of shelter services for the Humane Society of the United States.
+“Shelters never want to say no, but donations can be difficult to manage,” says Kimberley Intino, a certified animal welfare administrator and shelter services director for the Humane Society of the United States.
 “My suggestion would be to double-check the shelter’s Web site or news site, or wherever they post their wish list, beforehand.”

-Each Shelter Has its Own Food Donation Policies
+Each Animal Adoption Shelter Has its Own Food Donation Policies

 Here are some general guidelines: